cakecable/cakecable/README.md

 ##
 &zwnj;

 > Hello!
 I'm **@cakecable** but I go by cake or cakes.
-I love to program and I wish to expand my capabilities of it and share it on this website!
+I'm a 17 year old high school student and I love to program and I wish to expand my capabilities and share it on this website!
 If you'd like to contact me fast use my discord above.

 ##